programmfabrik/easydb-documentation/content/sysadmin/konfiguration/recipes/email.en.md

   - smtp.hostname
   - smtp.from-address
 ---
-# Sending E-mails
+# Sending E-Mails
-The easydb sends e-mails to its users to ask for confirmation and to inform about certain changes.
+The easydb sends emails to its users to ask for confirmation and to inform about certain changes.

-Due to the abuse of the Internet's e-mail infrastructure, most of our custumers' networks require that all outgoing e-mail is handed over to a central e-mail relay in that network.
+Due to the abuse of the Internet's email infrastructure, most of our custumers' networks require that all outgoing email is handed over to a central email relay in that network.

-The easydb assumes that there is always such a relay und thus this has to be configured in the easydb for e-mails to work.
+The easydb assumes that there is always such a relay und thus this has to be configured in the easydb for emails to work.

 ## Configuration example

-The examples below assume that the relay has the address 172.18.0.1, and that this mail server will relay mails coming from the easydb host if the easydb host is easy.example.com and if the e-mails have the sender address noreply@example.com.
+The examples below assume that the relay has the address 172.18.0.1, and that this mail server will relay mails coming from the easydb host if the easydb host is easy.example.com and if the emails have the sender address noreply@example.com.

-Furthermore, the example assume that the base path choosen during the [installation](/en/sysadmin/installation) is /srv/easydb and that you e-mail address is you@example.com.
+Furthermore, the example assume that the base path choosen during the [installation](/en/sysadmin/installation) is /srv/easydb and that you email address is you@example.com.
 Please adjust these to your situation.

 - Add into /srv/easydb/config/easydb5-master.yml *(but without creating e.g. a second easydb-server line)*: